QI: Format and concept

 The panel consists of four participants: three rotating guests and one regular, Alan Davies, who has the seat to the immediate right of the host.
-Davies has appeared in every episode, although in "Divination" he was not able to appear at the studio but was still able to play "from beyond".
+Davies has appeared in every episode.
+However, in "Divination" he was not able to appear at the studio; he was still able to play "from beyond".
 Despite frequent wins, Davies often finishes last due to incurring forfeits.

 Questions posed to the panellists are often misleading, obscure, or very difficult.
 Providing an "obvious but wrong" answer (referred to as a "forfeit") results in a sequence of klaxons, alarm bells, flashing lights, and a score penalty.
 Davies is often the panellist who gives these answers.
-In the first two series, Fry produced the given answer on a card to show the panellists, while it also flashed on the large screens behind them (except in the pilot episode and the first show of the first series, when only the cards were used.)
-In the third series and onward, Fry's answer cards were dispensed with altogether, leaving only the screens as proof that such answers had been predicted.
+In the first two series, Fry produced the given answer on a card to show the panellists, while it also flashed on the large screens behind them (except in the pilot episode and the first show of the first series, when only the cards were used).
+Starting in the third series, Fry's answer cards were dispensed with altogether, leaving only the screens as proof that such answers had been predicted.

 Because the show's creators expected that hardly anyone would be able to give a correct answer without significant prompting, they instead encourage sheer "interestingness", which is how points are mainly scored.
 As such, tangential discussions are encouraged, and panellists are apt to branch off into frivolous conversations, give voice to trains of thought, and share humorous anecdotes from their own lives.
 The number of points given and taken away are normally decided by the host or beforehand by QI researchers known as "The QI Elves".
 For example, in one episode Davies was docked 10 points for suggesting "oxygen" to the question "What is the main ingredient of air?"

 Negative scores are common, and occasionally even the victor's score may be negative.
 Score totals are announced at the conclusion of the show.
 Fry has said, "I think we all agree that nobody in this universe understands QI's scoring system."
 John Lloyd, QI's creator, has, on one occasion, admitted that not even he has any idea how the scoring system works, but there is someone who is paid to check on the scores.
 According to the Series A DVD, guests are allowed the right of appeal if they believe their score is wrong, but none has so far exercised that right.